-We are a small winery producing limited quantities of fine wine.
-All our wines are made from grapes grown exclusively on the Naramata Bench.
+We make limited quantities of artisan wines from grapes grown exclusively in our own vineyards on the Naramata Bench.

 Our wines are created first in the vineyard.
-We then employ the highest-quality winemaking equipment and modern winemaking techniques to bring out the best in what nature provides.
-Modern destemming, pressing and pumping equipment facilitate simple, clean winemaking in 100% stainless steel fermenters.
-Our Syrah ages in varying combinations of French and American oak, usually for periods ranging from 18 months to two years.
+Then we use the highest-quality winemaking equipment and modern winemaking techniques to bring out the best in what nature provides.
+Fermentations take place in stainless steel, small double-walled fermenters, or in French oak puncheons.
+Our Syrah ages in French oak barrels and puncheons for periods ranging from 18 months to 2 years.

 Visitors are welcomed in our comfortable, relaxed tasting room, where they enjoy a spectacular view over Okanagan Lake.
 All current Marichel wines can be tasted for a single nominal charge, which is refunded with any purchase.